he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/weapon/Katana.md

 **Deadly d8:**

 On a critical hit, the weapon adds a weapon damage die of the listed size.
 Roll this after doubling the weapon's damage.
 This increases to two dice if the weapon has a _greater striking rune_ and three dice if the weapon has a _major striking rune_.
-For instance, a [[Rapier]] with a _greater striking rune_ deals 2d8 extra piercing damage on a critical hit.
+For instance, a [[DATABASE/weapon/Rapier|rapier]] with a _greater striking rune_ deals 2d8 extra piercing damage on a critical hit.
 An ability that changes the size of the weapon's normal damage dice doesn't change the size of its deadly die.

 **Two-Hand 1d10:**

 This weapon can be wielded with two hands.
 Doing so changes its weapon damage die to the indicated value.
-This change applies to all the weapon's damage dice, such as those from _[[Striking]]_ runes.
+This change applies to all the weapon's damage dice, such as those from _[[DATABASE/equipment/Striking|striking]]_ runes.

 **Uncommon:**

 Something of uncommon rarity requires special training or comes from a particular culture or part of the world.
 Some character choices give access to uncommon options, and the GM can choose to allow access for anyone.
 Less is known about uncommon creatures than common creatures.
 They typically can't be summoned.
-The DC of [[Recall Knowledge]] checks related to these creature is increased by 2.
+The DC of [[DATABASE/action/Recall Knowledge|Recall Knowledge]] checks related to these creature is increased by 2.

 **Versatile P:**